-Of those disabilities listed in the table shown in the Unique Appendices, only the cognitive disability is approximately distributed evenly across age groups.
+Of those disabilities listed in the table above, only the cognitive disability is approximately distributed evenly across age groups.
 The ambulatory, vision, and hearing disabilities skew heavily towards those individuals over 65-years old.

 What are the housing and supportive service needs of these populations and how are these needs determined?